The Global Fund for Children: Approach

-Global Fund for Children uses a venture philanthropy approach to address issues affecting extremely vulnerable populations of children, including trafficked children, refugees, and child laborers.
+Global Fund for Children supports locally led organizations across the world and young leaders to create real, lasting change by pairing flexible, trust-based funding with targeted support that strengthens their capacity.

 GFC strategically invests in grassroots organizations and helps them to grow and become sustainable resources in their communities.
 The organization intentionally scouts out and supports small, emerging nonprofits that do not have other sources of funding—in 2013, GFC was the first US-based institutional funder for 83% of its new grantees.
 On average, GFC's grantee partners grow threefold in size and reach during their partnership with GFC, expanding their capacity to reach more children in need.

 In a 2014 survey of GFC grantee partners, 91% of respondents agreed that GFC stands apart from other funders because GFC contributes to its partners' long-term sustainability.

 Children's books

 Global Fund for Children books aim to integrate children's perspectives and inspire young readers to explore diverse cultures and global understanding.
 The GFC book collection includes more than 30 full-color books for children from infancy to adolescence.
 Proceeds from book purchases help support GFC programs.